salvoronis/SQLTestData/README.md

 ## Installation and running
 You can install it using `make all`
-The program at the moment doesn't support flags, so you can run it like `bin N`, where N is your standart count number
+After all this programm have standart flags, so it will work, even without any flags, just put your scheme into the `table.json` file and alphabet into the `alphabet.json` file
+The program supports flags, there they are:

+> -a string
+> JSON file containing alphabet (default "./alphabet.json")

+>-n int
+> A standart count of ceils (default 10)

+>-o string
+>Where to put result (default "./inserts.sql")

+>-t string
+>JSON file containing db scheme (default "./table.json")

+>-h
+>Help

 ## Why we don't use standart alphabet?

-  - Your can make your custom alphabet, which can sounds more naturalelly (see "japanese psewdo-words")
+  - Your can make your custom alphabet, which can sounds more naturalelly
   - We will, but later